 2. Wagashi (Japanese Traditional Sweets) Class

 This class is based in one of the most scenic Tokyo areas known as Meguro, especially during the spring and autumn seasons.
-In this class, you can learn the art of creating delightful desserts know as Wagashi, a Japanese traditional sweet.
+In this class, you can learn the art of creating delightful desserts know as Wagashi, Japanese traditional sweets.

-Wagashi is often paired with Matcha green tea and is the perfect afternoon tea or morning snack.
+Wagashi makes a great pair with Matcha green tea and is the perfect afternoon tea or morning snack.
 Usually, used with fruits like strawberries, but other fruits can also be used.

 In this class, you will have the choice between a wagashi only or wagashi and mochi cooking class.
 Going with the optional mochi class will open up the world of both mochi and daifuku.
 This will diversify your dessert creation ability even more.